Code along video

 return false

-In this lesson, we will implement along with the FindClumps() subroutine that identifies whether a given slice of strings Contains() contains a string patterns.
+In this lesson, we will implement along with the FindClumps() subroutine that identifies whether a given list of strings Contains() contains a string patterns.
 We will then apply sFindClumps() to the E. coli genome to identify all short strings that occur frequently in short regions and may serve as hidden messages to the cell.

 Code along summary